Gannon and Hands

-Gannon and Hands, founded in 1894, was the first partnership of women architects in the United States.
+Gannon and Hands, founded in 1894 in New York, was the first all-female architecture firm in the United States.
 Its partners were Mary Gannon (1867-1932) and Alice Hands.
 In the firm's very short existence (1894 – c.
 1900), it became known for innovative approaches to low-cost urban housing.

 Founders' early lives

 Mary Nevan Gannon was born in Bethlehem, Pennsylvania, in 1867.
-With some prior experience in an architect's office, she entered the New York School of Applied Design for Women in 1892 as part of its first class.
+With some prior experience in an architect's office, she entered the New York School of Applied Design for Women in 1892, as part of its first class.
 Her future partner Alice J. Hands was one of her classmates.
 Even less is known about Hands than about Gannon, apart from the fact that she had been studying at the New York City YWCA for a couple of years before entering New York School of Applied Design for Women (NYSAD).
-Gannon and Hands thrived at the school, winning awards for their drawings as well as architectural commissions while they were still students, including the Woman's Building for the 1895 Cotton States Exposition in Atlanta, Georgia.
+Gannon and Hands thrived at the school, winning awards for their drawings as well as architectural commissions while they were still students.